Grants Administrator

 Minnesota Humanities Center

-The Minnesota Humanities Center (MHC) is a statewide nonprofit organization that supports the development of humanities programming in Minnesota, creates humanities programming, issues grants to support humanities programming, and operates an event center in St. Paul, Minnesota.
+The Minnesota Humanities Center (MHC) is a statewide nonprofit organization that supports the development of humanities programming in Minnesota, creates humanities programming, issues humanities grants, and operates an event center in St. Paul, Minnesota.
 MHC’s vision is to create a just society that is curious, connected, and compassionate.

 As the humanities teach competence, communication, cultural awareness, and empathy, we believe in the power of the humanities to bridge differences, interpret the complexities of our world, and positively shape our collective future.
 Using the humanities disciplines such as philosophy, literature, civics, history, and language through mediums such as discussions, books, radio, and television, we facilitate respectful dialog, reflection, analysis, and change.
-In fulfilling our vision and mission, we intentionally collaborate with individuals and organizations to inspire authentic conversation, forge deep connections, encourage action, and illuminate racially and ethnically diverse voices.
+In fulfilling our vision and mission, we intentionally collaborate with individuals and organizations to inspire authentic conversation, forge deep connections, encourage action, and amplify diverse voices that have been historically marginalized.

 Responsibilities

-- Manage grantee reporting, monitoring, and contract execution at the direction of the Grants Manager, and in compliance with state and federal guidelines.
+- Manage grant awards, reporting, monitoring, reconciliation, and contract execution consistent with federal law, state law, and the direction of the Grants Manager,

 Behavioral Expectations